jorgeribeiro/heart-disease-classifier/README.md

 It was my first time using Flask and its author made it simple to understand and integrate Flask with sklearn.
 He also provides a simple interface built with Angular.

+I also would like to thank [this article](http://lucdemortier.github.io/projects/3_mcnulty.html), that helped me understand the heart disease dataset better.